![]() |

 | The entrance to the living quarters was through a tunnel |

 At the same location were the remains of a Norse Longhouse, actually more a settlement.
 Like Neolithic houses, the Longhouse walls were made of stone with a sod roof.
 People lived in one end and cattle in the other.
-The floors, as in many Neolithic house, were made of packed earth with oblong stones embedded on their ends.
+The floors, as in many Neolithic houses, were made of packed earth with oblong stones embedded on their ends.
 This was overlaid with clay or other compacted earth so any water could drain away underneath.
 The floors had a slight slope to aid that drainage.
 Quite ingenious.

 No comments: